Samarth Ramdas: Samarth sect

 Ramdas founded the Samarth sect to revive religion and spirituality among various sections of the Indian society.
 He established several monasteries during his lifetime.

 Links with contemporaries

-Chhatrapati Shivaji Bhonsle I
+Chhatrapati Shivaji Maharaj

-Some historical accounts and popular traditions claim Ramdas to be a spiritual mentor to the first Maratha ruler, Shivaji Bhonsle I. Disputing accounts present a contradictory view of there being no direct association between the two.
+Some historical accounts and popular traditions claim Ramdas to be a spiritual mentor to the first Maratha ruler, Chhatrapati Shivaji Maharaj.
+Disputing accounts present a contradictory view of there being no direct association between the two.
 Both sets of claims have been debated among scholars and historians.

+Chhatrapati Sambhaji Maharaj

+Samarth Ramdas Swami, a renowned 17th-century saint and poet, shared an important connection with Chhatrapati Sambhaji Maharaj as an elder statesman and spiritual advisor.
+After the passing of Chhatrapati Shivaji Maharaj, Samarth Ramdas wrote a famous advisory letter to young Sambhaji Maharaj to guide him on statecraft and his duties as the new king.